IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 ## bluemix curl
 {: #bluemix_curl}

 Execute a raw HTTP request to {{site.data.keyword.Bluemix_notm}}. *Content-Type* is set to *application/json* by default.
-This command sends a request to the {{site.data.keyword.Bluemix_notm}} console server (for example, https://console.ng.bluemix.net) instead of the cf API endpoint (for example, https://api.ng.bluemix.net).
+This command sends the request to {{site.data.keyword.Bluemix_notm}} Multi-Cloud Control Proxy.
+For supported paths, refer to the API path definitions in the [CloudFoundry API document](http://apidocs.cloudfoundry.org/){: new_window}.

 ```
 bluemix curl PATH [OPTIONS...]